jkleinj/jkleinj.github.io/_posts/2020-05-06-Docker-for-Scientific-Software.md

+---
+layout: post
+title: "Docker for the Computational Scientist"
+date: 2020-05-03
+---

 Software technology changes at a very fast pace and computational scientists profit greatly from the availability of open source platforms, code libraries, public data banks and servers.